Michigan Virtual High School Classes

 In many courses, you will be multitasking.
 There will be individual assignments, group assignments, discussions to take part in, and quizzes and tests to take.
-There is a lot to juggle so you will need stay focused and organized.
+There is a lot to juggle, so you will need to stay focused and organized.
 In many courses, there are a lot of different areas in the classroom that you need to visit to get all the work done.
-Again, it is essential that you stay focused and you will need to be able to follow step-by-step instructions.
-There is also a LOT of reading involved in taking an online course.
-Take your time - read carefully and don't rush through any reading.
+Again, it is essential you stay focused, and you will need to be able to follow step-by-step instructions.
+There is also a lot of reading involved in taking an online course.
+Take your time, read carefully and don't rush through any reading.

-Many courses use Discussion Boards as part of the course.
+Many courses use discussion boards as part of the course.
 If they do, participation is mandatory and counts toward your grade.
-Usually, the frequency of your participation is a basis for your grade - often, participation is expected on a DAILY basis.
-Your participation grade is often dependent on the quality of your contributions, as well.
+Usually the frequency of your participation is a basis for your grade and often participation is expected on a DAILY basis.
+Your participation grade can be dependent on the quality of your contributions as well.

 You need to consider how virtual classes are different and whether you are suited to be successful.